What is Back Translation?

 Are there are any disadvantages in back translation?

-There are more advantages than disadvantages in back-translation.
+There are more advantages than disadvantages to back-translation.
 It is like having two or more different proofreaders go through a chunk of text.
 This is bound to result in a more accurately worded text.
 This is true for proofreading translated text as well.
 So why do most projects not involve back translation?

 While back translation adds another level of safeguarding the accuracy of a translation it does take time and therefore it becomes a more expensive option than not bothering with it.
 Also, back translations must be completed by different translators who do not have any knowledge of what the original (forward) translator’s material was all about.
 This presupposes that back translation is typically only offered by larger translation agencies and not by individual freelance translators.